 "The government has never officially recognized that thousands of children have died because the schools where they were at the time of the earthquake were built with poor quality materials and disregarded safety standards.
 It is for having published on his blog the names of 5,000 of these victims of corruption and neglect that Ai Weiwei was arrested [in 2011]."

 --> The act of collecting the names of the children in itself has a political dimension, Weiwei being actively standing against censorship and media silence.

 El Anatsui, Ink Splash II (2012)

 El Anatsui uses bottles top and make them flat square.
-Then he connect them and creates a homogeneous surface that seem like a melting canvas or a cover.
+Then he connects them and creates a homogeneous surface which seems like a melting canvas or a cover.
 The shapes and the way he arranges his material recalls me on mosaic, which could be a way to mix an aspects of preciosity and luxury that were traditionally associated to this practice ☆, with used common objects.
-He also uses a motif borrowed from the pictural language, the ink splash, as the main representation of this work, while he distances from typical art tools and materials such as painting.
+The piece shows a motif borrowed from the pictural language, the ink splash, as the main representation of this work, while he distances from typical art tools and materials such as painting.

 Moszynska, Anna, Sculpture Now, Thames & Hudson, London, 2013, pp.61-62